IbraTech04/CSC148-FSG-Slides-2024/Week 8 - Trees/homework.md

         """
         Class method which creates a tree from a nested list This method should return the root node of the tree
+        Precondition: Assume lst is a valid nested list representation of a tree
         """
         # TODO: Implement this method